MAKEroanoke/makeroanoke.org/site/content/_posts/2025-04-15-daisy-art-parade-puppet-build-days.md

   - meeting
   - daisy-art-parade
 excerpt: >-
-  Join us as we start to build our octopus puppet for the Daisy Art Parade!
+  Join us as we build our octopus puppet for the Daisy Art Parade!
 You do not need to be a MAKE Roanoke Member to be a part of our Daisy Art Parade Krewe!
   All crafts and experience levels welcome!

   We will be having build days on April 19 from Noon-7 pm and May 3 from 1-8 pm
 location: 128 Albemarle Ave SE Unit B, Roanoke, VA 24013